hashicorp/field-workshops-nomad/docs/slides/multi-cloud/nomad-oss/nomad-7-security.md

 # Multi-Region Configuration.
 .small[
 Nomad supports multi-datacenter and multi-region configurations.
-* Single-Region Multi-datacenter Configuration.
+* Single-Region, Multi-datacenter Configuration.
-  * Servers in a region replicate state.
+  * Servers in the region replicate state.
 * Multi-Region Configuration
-  * Set of servers per region.
+  * One set of servers for each region.
-  * Regions operate independantly
+  * Regions operate independantly.
-  * Regions loosely coupled
+  * Regions are loosely coupled.

 ]
 ???